-Option Name Description deploy.bsp. microejapp Deploy the MicroEJ Application file (microejapp.o) to the location defined by the Platform (defaults to true when Platform option microejapp.relative.dir is set). deploy.bsp. microejlib Deploy the MicroEJ Platform runtime file (microejruntime.a) to the location defined by the Platform (defaults to true when Platform option microejlib.relative.dir is set). deploy.bsp. microejinc Deploy the MicroEJ Platform header files (.h) to the location defined by the Platform (defaults to true when Platform option microejinc.relative.dir is set). deploy.bsp. microejscript Execute the BSP build script file (build.bat or build.sh) present at the location defined by the Platform. (defaults to false and requires microejscript.relative.dir Platform option to be set). deploy.bsp.
-The 3rd-party BSP project absolute directory.
-This option is required if at least one the 4 options described above is set to true and the Platform does not includes the BSP. deploy.dir. microejapp Deploy the MicroEJ Application file (microejapp.o) to this absolute directory.
-An empty value means no deployment. deploy.dir. microejlib Deploy the MicroEJ Platform runtime file (microejruntime.a) to this absolute directory.
-An empty value means no deployment. deploy.dir. microejinc Deploy the MicroEJ Platform header files ( .h ) to this absolute directory.
-An empty value means no deployment. deploy.dir. microejscript Execute the BSP build script file (build.bat or build.sh) present in this absolute directory.
-An empty value means no deployment.
+Option Name Description deploy.bsp. microejapp Deploy the MicroEJ Application file (microejapp.o) to the location defined by the Platform (defaults to true when Platform option microejapp.relative.dir is set). deploy.bsp. microejlib Deploy the MicroEJ Platform runtime file (microejruntime.a) to the location defined by the Platform (defaults to true when Platform option microejlib.relative.dir is set). deploy.bsp. microejinc Deploy the MicroEJ Platform header files $(,h)$ to the location defined by the Platform (defaults to true when Platform option microejinc.relative.dir is set). deploy.bsp. microejscript Execute the BSP build script file (build.bat or build.sh) at the location specified by the Platform. (defaults to false and requires microejscript.relative.dir Platform option to be set). deploy.bsp. root.dir The 3rd-party BSP project absolute directory.
+This option is required if at least one the 4 options described above is set to true and the Platform does not include the BSP. deploy.dir. microejapp Absolute path to the directory where to deploy the MicroEJ Application file (microejapp.o).
+An empty value means no deployment. deploy.dir. microejlib Absolute path to the directory where to deploy the MicroEJ Platform runtime file ( microejruntime.a) to this absolute directory.
+An empty value means no deployment. deploy.dir. microejinc Absolute path to the directory where to deploy the MicroEJ Platform header files ( .h ) to this absolute directory.
+An empty value means no deployment. deploy.dir. microejscript Absolute path to the directory that contains the BSP build script file (build.bat or build.sh).
+An empty value means no build script execution.